felix007/fotorama/readme.txt

 = How not to repeat the same attributes in each `[gallery]`?
 Is it possible to override the defaults? =

 Yes, there is a hack for that.
-Create file `fotoramaDefaults.js` and list your options like so:
+Create file `fotoramaDefaults.js` in the `/wp-content/plugins/` directory and list your options like so:

     fotoramaDefaults = {
       nav: 'thumbs',